-Over 900 civilians dead around Kyiv, Russia vows new attacks
+Ukraine war far from over as Russia renews strikes in Kyiv

 It’s not certain when Russia will launch a full-scale campaign.

-Also Friday, a Russian rocket hit an airport at night in the central city of Oleksandriia, Mayor Serhiy Kuzmenko said via Facebook.
-He made no mention of casualties.

-And a regional Ukrainian official said seven people were killed and 27 wounded when Russian forces fired on buses carrying civilians in the village of Borovaya, near Kharkiv.
+Also Friday, a regional Ukrainian official said seven people were killed and 27 wounded when Russian forces fired on buses carrying civilians in the village of Borovaya, near Kharkiv.
 The claim could not be independently verified.

 Dmytro Chubenko, a spokesman for the regional prosecutor’s office, told the Suspilne news website that authorities had opened criminal proceedings in connection with a suspected “violation of the laws and customs of war, combined with premeditated murder.”

-Fisch reported from Kramatorsk.
-Burns reported from Washington.
-Associated Press journalists around the world contributed to this report.
+Chernov reported from Kharkiv.
+Yesica Fisch in Kramatorsk, Ukraine, Robert Burns in Washington and Associated Press journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine